Alkanoidwastaken/Alkanoidwastaken/README.md

-Hello
+Hello There.
-I am Alkanoid
+I am Alkanoid.
-A linux enthusiast
-Thats all
-Bye!
+There is one thing you must know.
+`I use Arch, btw.`